In 1999 we launched our educational consulting service, specializing in student motivation and engagement.

 — Michael Turton, Director of Wellbeing, St Benedict’s Catholic College, Sydney, Australia

 “The Motivation and Engagement Scale (MES) is unique in that it includes an integration of numerous conceptual areas relevant to motivation and engagement.
 The psychometric properties of this scale have been demonstrated in a number of published studies … we also found the MES to be sound in terms of psychometrics, providing an excellent estimate of student motivation and engagement.
 The MES also comes with an accompanying Test User Manual, Test and Administration Guidelines ... making this an easily administered, user friendly assessment tool”

 — Dr Andrew Holliman, Chartered Psychologist and Senior Lecturer in Developmental Psychology, University of Coventry, UK

-"I have found the Wheel exceedingly useful in counselling students who are having motivation and engagement issues.
+"I have found the Wheel exceedingly useful in counseling students who are having motivation and engagement issues.
 The Wheel is very easy to use and is an excellent visual representation of what may be hampering the motivation and/or engagement of a young person’s academic journey"

 — Jennifer Vincent-Green, Director of Student Services, Firbank Grammar School, Melbourne, Australia

 “The Motivation and Engagement Wheel represented an ideal framework to optimally and successfully guide key dimensions of my PhD research.
 This is reflected by the integration of a range of imperative motivation and engagement constructs in the accompanying robust, reliable, and valid Motivation and Engagement Scale (MES).
 It has also strongly informed the undergraduate Motivation course I now teach, with many of my students commenting about its implications and utility in their own pedagogy”